xwmx/hosts/README.md

   --force  Skip the confirmation prompt.

 Description:
-  Remove one or more records based on a given IP address, hostname, or search string.
-If an IP and hostname are both provided, only records matching the IP and hostname pair will be removed.
+  Remove one or more entries based on a given IP address, hostname, or search string.
+If an IP and hostname are both provided, only entries matching the IP and hostname pair will be removed.

 Exit status: